dakota-kallas/Connect-4-Spring/README.md

-# Connect-4
+# Connect 4 (Angular, Spring, MongoDB)

-The Connect 4 project is an implementation of the classic Connect 4 game as a web application using the Spring & Angular framework.
+The Connect 4 project is an implementation of the classic Connect 4 game as a web application using the Spring & Angular framework along with MongoDB.
 This application should function identically to my other project, <a href="https://github.com/dakota-kallas/Connect-4" target="_blank">Connect 4 (Express)</a>, only this project uses a Spring backend along with MongoDB rather than a non-persistent Express backend.
 The goal of this project is to provide a fun, interactive, and user-friendly platform for players to enjoy the game on the web.

 ## Gameplay